 The Proposed Rules will inevitably require registrants to pass the costs and burdens of reporting Scope 3 emissions onto farmers.
-This is particularly problematic for our small- to medium-sized family-owned farms, which are already dealing with increased production costs due to inflationary pressure and global supply chain disruptions.
+This is particularly problematic for our small-to medium-sized family-owned farms, which are already dealing with increased production costs due to inflationary pressure and global supply chain disruptions.
 The burden of providing such disclosures and the estimation process would be hard for farmers to overcome.
-The average family farm already must take significant time away from the actual business of farming to demonstrate compliance with a tangled web of federal, state, and local regulation.
+The average family farm already must take considerable time away from the farming to demonstrate compliance with a tangled web of federal, state, and local regulation.
 A farm is not a power plant where a known quantity of fuel produces a known quantity of energy.
 On any given day, a farm may require more or less water, more or less fertilizer or crop protection products.
 Tracking such fluctuations in the context of GHG emissions would be daunting.
-Additionally, the likelihood that estimation methodologies will change over time risks causing confusion.
+Additionally, the likelihood estimation methodologies will change over time risks causing confusion.

-Further, and as the USDA acknowledges, data shows that the profitability of farmers increases with scale.3 Meaning, inevitably, a significant cost of the proposed Scope 3 disclosure would be borne by the least able to afford it-small- and medium-sized farms.
-Because our small- and medium-sized members often deal with thinner profit margins compared to their large peers,4 the Proposed Rules could lead to a market shift whereby registrants prefer to use only those farms that can afford to invest in the controls and processes necessary to track emissions down to the product level.5 routinely sold and consumed as feed for livestock.
+Further, and as the USDA acknowledges, data shows the profitability of farmers increases with scale.3 Meaning, inevitably, a significant cost of the proposed Scope 3 disclosure would be borne by the least able to afford it-small- and medium-sized farms.
+Because our small- and medium-sized members often deal with thinner profit margins compared to their large peers,4 the Proposed Rules could lead to a market shift whereby registrants prefer to use only those farms that can afford to invest in the controls and processes necessary to track emissions down to the product level.5